 - Goal setting

 - Feedback and reinforcement

 - Increasing personal motivation and belief in self

 Upon achieving weight loss/body composition goals, the therapist may continue to guide you on healthy lifestyle choices, and tools and skills to help with maintenance.

 Why Hire a Therapist?

-Finding a qualified therapist to aid you in your goals only accelerates the process.
+Finding a qualified therapist can help to hold you accountable and assist you in achieving your goals.